the-anh-hoang/insurance_analysis/README.md

 #### 2. Project File Descriptions:

-- research_question_2.ipynb: The main notebook where all analysis related to Research Question 2 is conducted.
-It includes data exploration, visualizations, correlation and regression analysis, and SQL queries.

 - connection.ipynb: This notebook contains the code and analysis for answering Research Question 2, which investigates impactful categories in healthcare expenditures and their relationship to disease-related deaths over time.

 - index.ipynb: Used to dynamically insert data into the SQLPLus database.
 It creates and populates tables from preprocessed CSV or dataframes.